 If you’re traveling to China, you’re going to have a problem accessing your favorite sites.
 We found the best VPNs and tested them to see how reliable they are.
 Share

-China is cracking down on VPNs with the hopes to block all unauthorized VPNs.
-With all the outdated information of VPNs online, please don’t travel with a VPN not on this list, as it might not work for you.
-While some other VPNs might work, we can only guarantee that the following will not give you any problems at all.
-All of the VPNs listed below were tested in May 2018 to make sure they still work in China.
+China is cracking down on VPNs in the hope of blocking all unauthorized VPNs.
+With all the outdated information on VPNs online, please don’t travel to China with a VPN unless it’s on this list, as it might not work for you.
+While some other VPNs might work, we can only guarantee that the following will work without any problems.
+All of the VPNs listed below were tested in June 2018 to make sure they still work in China.